taskography/pddlgym/README.md

 ## Citation

-PDDLGym is offered under an [MIT License](https://github.com/taskography/pddlgym/blob/main/LICENSE.md).
 Please use this bibtex if you want to cite this repository in your publications:
 ```
 @inproceedings{silver2020pddlgym,
   author    = {Tom Silver and Rohan Chitnis},